>

 Part II - Long-Term Capital Gains and Losses—Assets Held More Than One Year

-This section requires all the details similar to part I but for assets held for more than one year.
+• This part requires all the details similar to part I but for assets held for more than one year.
 Provide a breakdown of proceeds, costs or basis, and any adjustments and determine the gain or loss.

 Part III - Summary of Parts I and II